IParraMartin/CNN4Alzheimer/README.md

 - How to make a compartimentalize training loop

 ## Where to find the dataset
 The dataset I used can be found [here](https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images).
-However, you will need to run the ```divide.py``` script to get a file combining all images